WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 Team Results at Each Event

 TEAM SCORE will be the sum of the 5 highest individual player scores on a team.
-For purposes of calculating TEAM SCORE, an individual player’s score will be deemed to be all Stableford points earned up to 36 points and ˝ point for each Stableford point above 36.
-For example, a player scoring 40 Stableford points will contribute 38 points (36 + 4 half points) to TEAM SCORE for his club.
+For purposes of calculating TEAM SCORE, an individual player's score will be deemed to be all Stableford points earned up to 38 points and half a point for each Stableford point above 38.
+For example, a player scoring 41 Stableford points will contribute 39.5 points (38 + 3 half points) to TEAM SCORE for his club.

 At the first event of the year, each team will be given a “Quota” of 180 (5 players x 36, which is the score a player makes by shooting all net pars).